 There is no cap on total amount you can repatriate over the years, this is only an annual limit and is explained in more details further below.

-Incase of commercial property, there is no restriction on number of properties who’s principal amount can be freely repatriated.
+Incase of commercial property, there is no restriction on the number of properties, for which principal amount can be freely repatriated.

 If property was purchased entirely with existing funds in NRO account

 The entire sale proceeds (both principal and profits) must first be deposited in an NRO account and then a maximum of USD 1 million (approx Rs.7 crores) can be repatriated per person per financial year.
 This limit of USD 1 million per person per financial year also applies to repatriation of sale proceeds of property acquired through inheritance.